networkteam/zebra/README.md

   This is done by the [Networkteam.Neos.Next](https://github.com/networkteam/Networkteam.Neos.Next) package in Neos.
 It hooks into the publishing signals, collects changed nodes and their closest document nodes and triggers a revalidation of the pages via a Next.js API route (defaults to `/api/revalidate`).
 A revalidate token is used to prevent unauthorized revalidation requests.

-  For this to work, the Next.js base URL has to be known inside Neos.
+  Note: For this to work, the Next.js base URL has to be known inside Neos.

+  Since content often depends on other documents (e.g. document titles in navigation, teaser cards, etc.), it is advised to implement a _full revalidation_ after every change.
+This is why we developed [grazer](https://github.com/networkteam/grazer): it receives revalidate requests from Neos at `/api/revalidate` and handles revalidation requests of all other documents to Next.js in the background.
+It uses a priority queue that prioritizes older and explicit revalidate route paths before other route paths that are revalidated for consistency.

+  Note: This approach works reasonably well and solves a lot of complexity with dependencies and figuring out an _exact_ set of document to revalidate.
 </details>

 ### Preview of a single node (out of band rendering)